yulithalta/lisa-research-platform/doc/faq.md

 ## **General**

-### **What is EnterpriseWorkflow?**
+### **What is LISA?**
-EnterpriseWorkflow is an advanced system for managing synchronized recordings from IP cameras and capturing data from MQTT/Zigbee2MQTT sensors.
+LISA is an advanced system for managing synchronized recordings from IP cameras and capturing data from MQTT/Zigbee2MQTT sensors.
 It is designed for professional environments that require maximum precision and reliability, such as clinical research and real-time monitoring.

 ### **What are the minimum system requirements?**